 One of the top highlights of my trip to Diani was visiting Kisite Mpunguti Marine National Park, where dolphins, turtles, fish species, and beautiful coral gardens thrive.

 The marine park is located off the coast and can only be accessed by boat.
-It has warm waters, which are ideal for snorkeling and swimming.
+It has warm waters that are ideal for snorkeling and swimming.

-The best way to experience the park’s beauty is by joining this guided tour.
+The best way to experience this fantastic Diani attraction is by joining this guided tour.
 You’ll leave Shimoni town by a dhow (boat) cruise to Kisite Mpunguti, where you’ll go snorkeling and dolphin spotting.

 Afterward, you’ll go to Wasini Island village for a seafood lunch and drinks before returning to Shimoni.

 While still in Shimoni, I recommend visiting Shimoni Caves.
 These limestone caves were once used as waiting places for captured enslaved people before they were taken to the Zanzibar slave market and beyond.